tantaman/commons/README.md

 Pretty similar to FoldingExecutor but there are some important differences.
 The InvocationCombiner takes an optional duration over which invocations are combined.
 The InvocationCombiner combines values, not runnables/callables.
 The combined values are passed as a list to the actual runnable that is processing tasks.

+**GCNotifier**

+Get a notification when an object of interest is garbage collected, without using finalizers.

 Examples
 --------